 “To fully understand the surge in investment, it is useful to cast our eye forward.
 Activity is expected to continue lifting from the trough observed in 2015, reaching a peak of around $16 billion in 2020.
 This also excludes new projects that may enter the Investment Monitor database in the coming years.”

-- The value of projects in the Investment Monitor database fell by $46.8 billion during the June quarter to $744.7 billion – a 5.9% decrease from the previous quarter, and positions the Investment Monitor database at a seven year low
+- The value of projects in the Investment Monitor database rose by $5.1 billion during the September quarter to $749.7 billion – a 0.7% increase from the previous quarter, but still 7.5% below the level recorded a year earlier

 Deloitte Access Economics’ Investment Monitor is primarily a source of information for businesses and others about major engineering and commercial construction projects and their promoters.
 It is also a barometer of structural change in the Australian economy, and of the investment climate – now and in the future.